 Contracted lands on the urban edge of cities and other developed areas are eligible.
-One of the findings required to cancel the contract stipulates that terminating the Williamson Act contract "will not result in discontiguous patterns of urban development" (Government Code Section 51256(a)).
+One of the findings required to cancel the contract stipulates that terminating the Williamson Act contract "will not result in discontiguous patterns of urban development" (Government Code section 51282(b)(4)).
 If the development proposed is not urban in nature, such as mining for mineral extraction, then contracted lands not contiguous to urban areas may be eligible for a Williamson Act easement exchange agreement.